THE MYSTICAL ORDER OF SPIRITUAL BAPTIST INC.

 But the people were also convinced by her question!
 That’s how she ended her testimony.
 “He cannot be the Messiah, can he?”

 Honey, you better believe he is the Messiah!

 31 Meanwhile the disciples were urging him, “Rabbi, eat something.”
 32 But he said to them, “I have food to eat that you do not know about.”
 33 So the disciples said to one another, “Surely no one has brought him something to eat?”
 34 Jesus said to them, “My food is to do the will of him who sent me and to complete his work.
-35 Do you not say, ‘Four months more, then comes the harvest’?
+35 Do you not say, ‘Four months more, then comes the harvest?
 But I tell you, look around you, and see how the fields are ripe for harvesting.
 36 The reaper is already receiving wages and is gathering fruit for eternal life, so that sower and reaper may rejoice together.
 37 For here the saying holds true, ‘One sows and another reaps.’
-38 I sent you to reap that for which you did not labor.
-Others have labored, and you have entered into their labor.”
+38 I sent you to reap that for which you did not labour.
+Others have laboured, and you have entered into their labour.”
 39 Many Samaritans from that city believed in him because of the woman’s testimony, “He told me everything I have ever done.”
 40 So when the Samaritans came to him, they asked him to stay with them; and he stayed there two days.

 41 And many more believed because of his word.
 42 They said to the woman, “It is no longer because of what you said that we believe, for we have heard for ourselves, and we know that this is truly the Savior of the world.”

 This is the Jesus we worship today.
 This is the Jesus we worship in Spirit and in Truth: the Saviour of the World.
-I present to you this day my brothers and sisters, family of The Mystical Order of Spiritual Baptist Inc., Starlight of Israel Jesus the Saviour of the world.
+I present to you this day my brothers and sisters, the family of The Mystical Order of Spiritual Baptist Inc., and Starlight of Israel Jesus the Saviour of the world.